Kami/raspberry-pi-ham-radio/radio_bridge/README.md

   - Minimum delay between DTMF commands invocations to prevent spam and abuse.
 - Support for multiple text to speech configuration (gtts - internet access needed, espeak ng - no internet access needed)
+- Extensive caching for fast performance - synthesized audio files are cached so they can be re-used on subsequent plugin invocation if the text stays the same.
+This way we can avoid TTS step in many cases.
 - Easy extensibility by writing custom Python plugins
 - Easy testing and development using built-in emulator mode where DTMF sequences are entered directly using a keyboard